wuqy052/ASD_ObsLearn/README.md

 Note that to keep the data anonymous, we removed the ID info from the shared spreadsheet.
 However, the order of the participant samples in all the data files are consistent.

+In addition, there's a 'Conte' folder, including the SRS raw item scores (and total scores) obtained from the Caltech Conte Database.

 ### analysis folder
 **model_free analysis:** Codes and outputs of the model-free analysis, including calculation of the accuracy and emulation propensity under each uncertainty condition.